Avg: 3.1 from 42 votes

 There are various ways to start - don't try directly up the lower corner as it blanks out and is hard.
 One way that works is to solo up corners (5.2) to the ledge and block below Reality Check start then traverse left to the bolt belay at p.
 1 of Yak Crack.

 P1 - make 5.7ish moves left from the belay up a flake to gain the hand crack on the front face of the flake (small pro).
-Climb 5.6 crack to a belay out right at a slung pinnacle on the arete. ~55m
+Climb 5.6 crack to a belay out right at bolts near a pinnacle on the arete. ~55m

-p2 - climb crack to a slung block in a chimney.
+p2 - climb crack to a bolted stance just above trees, belay standing on an impressive krummholz.
 5.6 60m rope stretcher. can split this pitch in two at a slung tree half way up.

-p3 - climb crack to top of pinnacle (Lunch Ledge), belay 10 feet higher at bolts.
-25m 5.6
+p3 - climb crack to top of pinnacle (Lunch Ledge), belay 10 feet higher at bolts on higher ledge.
+35m 5.6

 p4 - climb sometimes crumbly rock left at first, then up and right (some pro behind flakes and a fixed piton) to a bolted stance.
 35 m 5.7. can link 3& 4 with 60m rope and long slings on gear to avoid rope zigzags.

-p5 - an obvious vertical wall can be climbed via a corner on the left side (5.8) or a series of face holds to a vague hairline crack on the right (5.8+) then follow cracks and ramps up and right to a two-piton belay (back up with cams) 50m
+p5 - an obvious vertical wall can be climbed via a corner on the left side (5.8) or a series of face holds to a vague hairline crack on the right (5.8+) past a bolt that wasn't placed on the first ascent and first showed up in the mid-2000s, then follow cracks and ramps up and right to a bolted belay 50m

 p6 - move right from belay and climb a left facing 5.8 corner for about 10m then step right around arete at big hold (can also step right of corner at bottom but you miss out on the cool layback). climb up flakes, pass tree, up to two overlaps at a roofy feature. place gear then move thru overlaps into crumbly, easy groove, climb to bolt belay c.
 55m 5.8+ (junction of Yak Crack and Reality Check)